-We make aftermarket radiators from Ford Motor company blueprints and original radiator we have collected over the years.
-We do our best and want you to be satisfied with your radiator purchase but Ford had production challenges in 1928 and 1929.
-Please read the section below to better understand why 28-29 owners have more problems than other production years.
+We make aftermarket radiators from Ford Motor company blueprints and original radiators we have collected over the years.
+We do our best and want you to be satisfied with your radiator purchase.
+It is no secret Ford had production growth in 1928 and numerous design changes in 1929.
+Please read the section below to better understand why 28-29 Model A owners have more radiator fit problems than other production year.

 If you have any concerns about fit after reading this then send us your original radiator and we will build from your dimensions a radiator that fits your specific car.